 Spruce uses Polycom Obi Edition VVX VoIP phones directly from Spruce only.
 We remotely configure the phones and provide support for them.
 We will configure and ship the phones to you so that all you have to do is plug them into the internet.

 VoIP phones are part of our Communicator level plan.
-Existing customers looking to add this to their account should reach out to us in your Team Spruce Support channel or email email@example.com and if you are new to Spruce please email our sales team at firstname.lastname@example.org.
+Existing customers looking to add this to their account can order phones directly from their Spruce settings, under "Phone & SMS", then click "Order VoIP Phones".
+If you are new to Spruce please email our sales team at email@example.com.

 - Configure up to 4 lines

 Polycom VVX D230 Obi Edition

 - These handsets will ring together with the base station, they operate as one phone